Jrive204/game_of_life/README.md

 ## Objectives

-- Student should be able to create a unique, high-quality project that can be added to a professional portfolio
+- Create a unique, high-quality project that can be added to a professional portfolio
 - [Student should be able to describe the rules of Conway’s “Game of Life”](objectives/rules-game-life)